 Our tiered leadership structure aims to give young people the opportunity to continually build and deepen their leadership skills.
 Juniors and seniors are encouraged to apply for our Counselors-in-Training (CIT) program.
 The CIT’s assist the MYEEP Program Coordinators at their agency by developing and conducting workshops and organizing activities.
 Those who have completed the CIT program are encouraged to apply to become a Project Coordinator (PC).
 Our PC’s assist the Youth Leadership Coordinator in developing and facilitating workshops for the CIT’s and learning the ins and outs of running of youth employment program.
 Participants in both programs must commit to working 10 hours a week for one year.

 Community service is a program-wide effort and an integral part of the MYEEP experience.
 Each youth participates in at least one community service event while participating in the program.

 Career Awareness and Planning

 Participants are exposed to various career paths and their requirements.
 These activities help to reinforce the link between school completion, academic success and careers.
 MYEEP in San Francisco, a career exploration event, offers youth an opportunity to meet with working professionals in diverse career fields.
-Youth will complete a career portfolio containing a cover letter, resume, letters of recommendation, reference list, and work samples.
+In addition to, youth complete a career portfolio containing a cover letter, resume, letter of recommendation, reference list, and work samples.

-While employed, youth also participate in ongoing training at their MYEEP community agency. site three times a month.
+While employed, youth also participate in ongoing training at their MYEEP community agency site once a week.
 Training topics include health education, conflict management, diversity/cultural competency, job search skills, post secondary education, study skills, resume and cover letter writing, career portfolio creation, goal setting, resource management, entrepreneurship, independent living skills and public speaking.